 If your body is nicely stretched out, limber, and prepared for the day, then you are less likely to get hurt or feel pain.
 Flexibility helps you to tolerate things that would have caused you discomfort otherwise.
 Those who know that exercise increases pain tolerance always add a stringent stretching session into their workout regimen just for this reason.
 In fact, without proper flexibility, you can begin to feel stiff and experience pain in places that have not even seen action.

-Thinking of your body as though it were a well-oiled machine is a great way to improve your physique to the point of toughness, at least in terms of pain tolerance.
+Thinking of your body as though it was a well-oiled machine is a great way to improve your physique to the point of toughness, at least in terms of pain tolerance.
 Bodies that are exercised regularly are sturdier and more robust for the most part, which makes them less susceptible to pain and physical problems.
 If you understand that exercise increases pain tolerance, then you will most likely begin noticing a difference in yourself very soon.

 Speak with your doctor or with a professional trainer for more information or to structure a workout that is right for your needs.
 It is always better to be safe than sorry.
 Get some good advice and get out there to the gym!